Cuseum/rails-handbook/Workflows/GIT/Pull requests.md

 Pull requests initiate discussion about your commits.
 Since they're tightly integrated with the underlying Git repository, everyone can see exactly what changes will be merged if they accept your request.

 ## New pull request
-Once the feature or fix is done, a PR for it should be opened.
+Once a feature or fix is done, a PR for it should be opened.

-It's essential to write good Pull Request descriptions.
+It's essential to write a good pull request description.
 Reviewers will usually read it before looking at the diff, so make sure it gives them enough context to know what they are looking at.

 Another purpose of a good description is to provide the documentation for a future reference.